1000minds is available for responding to the Covid-19 crisis (and other pandemics or emergencies).

 Many people suffering from Covid-19 needed to be hospitalised, with some requiring life-saving treatment with ventilators in intensive care units (ICU).
 In many countries, there were not enough hospital beds or ventilators available, and so patients urgently need to be prioritized.

-Clear guidelines and prioritization tools – potentially for integration with existing hospital systems – will enable clinicians to more effectively identify patients most in need and likely to benefit from treatment, and support clinicians when decisions with difficult ethical implications have to be made.
+Clear guidelines and prioritization tools – potentially for integration with existing hospital systems – enable clinicians to more effectively identify patients most in need and likely to benefit from treatment, and support clinicians when decisions with difficult ethical implications have to be made.

-Because of the urgency of the Covid-19 crisis, our processes for creating patient prioritization tools (in use since 2004) have been gently pared down, and are fully online (e.g. supported by Zoom meetings), so that the resulting tool can be created quickly and efficiently.
+Because of the urgency of the Covid-19 crisis, 1000minds processes for creating patient prioritization tools (in use since 2004) have been gently pared down, and are fully online (e.g. supported by Zoom meetings), so that the resulting tool can be created quickly and efficiently.

-Examples and help available
+1000minds examples and help available

 Examples of tools for prioritizing Covid-19 patients and for access to vaccines that you can adapt are available, or create your own tools from scratch.
 We’re available to help too.